7-Ingredient Zuppa Toscana Recipe (Creamy 1-Pot Comfort Soup)

 • 3-4 cups fresh kale roughly chopped

-• 1 tbsp basil paste or 1 tsp dried basil
+• 1 tablespoon basil paste or 1 teaspoon dried basil

-• ½ tsp crushed red pepper flakes optional, for heat
+• ½ teaspoon crushed red pepper flakes optional, for heat

 • ¼ cup grated Parmesan cheese